-Internet auctions are a method of selling merchandise on the wide world web via a computer server.
+Internet auctions are a method of selling merchandise online via a computer server.
 Products are photographed and a description is written for each item.
 Typically an internet auction last eight days but this can change auction to auction so make sure to look at the details.
 The bidding is done by computer with a bidder entering the opening bid and subsequent bidders entering increasingly higher bids until the final bid is made on the last day.
 The winning bidder is contacted via computer and sends payment for the item.
 Then the product is picked up by the bidder.

 How does Internet bidding work?